Zodiac Suite: Town Hall and Carnegie Hall performances

 At the end of 1945, Williams performed Zodiac Suite at Town Hall with Edmond Hall's chamber-jazz group.
 Williams had to borrow money to stage the concert.
 The work required to prepare for the concert was so extensive that Williams took leave from her job at Café Society to work on it full-time.
 The performance on 31 December was to a half-empty venue.
 The musicians were under-rehearsed and struggled with the music's improvisational nature.
-William's piano playing lacked its usual vibrancy, and Orent, who was conducting, lost a page of music which confused the musicians.
+Williams' piano playing lacked its usual vibrancy, and Orent, who was conducting, lost a page of music which confused the musicians.
 Critical reaction to the concert was split.
 Williams herself was severely upset with the performance, and was ill for the following week.

 The concert was recorded but the tapes were missing when Williams went to retrieve them.
 They are suspected to have been stolen by the Danish jazz enthusiast Timme Rosenkrantz for use on pirate records in Europe.
 Journalist Chris Albertson noted that Rosenkrantz released music from Zodiac Suite on the Selmer record label using different song titles.
 Williams was never paid for this release.
 The concert was eventually released in full in the 1990s.

 In June 1946, Williams performed Zodiac Suite with a 70-member symphony orchestra at New York's Carnegie Hall after being approached by the concert promoter Norman Granz.
 Because of the expense of a concert on this scale, Williams again had to pay for some of the organisational expenses.
 The German jazz critic Dan Morgenstern considers the Carnegie Hall concert to be the first time a symphony orchestra performed jazz compositions.
 Williams was happy with the performance.
 However, the string section performed poorly, and, according to William's biographer Linda Dahl, the suite "collapsed under the weight of a full orchestra".

 The concert was taped, and Williams took precautions to avoid losing the recording as before.
 She arranged for Rosenkrantz, whom Williams at the time did not suspect of the Town Hall theft, to guard the tapes.
 The tapes went missing with Rosenkrantz again suspected of purloining them.
 Working on the Zodiac Suite took a physical and emotional toll on Williams, and she subsequently took a break from performing.